luminus-framework/luminus/resources/public/md/profiles.md

 Currently, the following profiles are supported

 * +bootstrap - adds bootstrap css/js static resources
-* +sqlite - adds `models.db` namespace which initializes a SQLite database
+* +sqlite - adds `models.db` namespace and SQLite dependencies
+* +h2 - adds `models.db` namespace and H2 db dependencies
+* +postgres - adds `models.db` namespace and add PostreSQL dependencies
-* +site - creates a template application using bootstrap and sqlite templates, adds registration and authentication
+* +site - creates an application with registration and authentication setup, uses bootstrap and sqlite when database is not specified

 To add a profile simply pass it as an argument after your application name, eg: